csinva/csinva.github.io/_notes/ai/classification.md

 - can take majority vote of neighbors or weight them by distance
 - distance can be Euclidean, cosine, or other
   - should scale attributes so large-valued features don't dominate
-  - *Mahalanobois* distance metric takes into account covariance between neighbors
+  - *Mahalanobois* distance metric accounts for covariance between neighbors
   - in higher dimensions, distances tend to be much farther, worse extrapolation
   - sometimes need to use *invariant metrics*
     - ex. rotate digits to find the most similar angle before computing pixel difference